BM285/DI_ABAP_Integration/exercises/ex2/README.md

 In the next section, you can leverage this remote data generation option to verify the delta capabilities of our previously built Pipelines for ABAP CDS View based data replication.<br><br>

-## Exercise 2.2 - Using a custom ABAP Operator to verify your Delta Replication of EPM Sales Orders
+## Exercise 2.4 - Triggering a custom ABAP Operator to verify your Delta Replication of EPM Sales Orders

 You can now test the delta processing capabilities of the ABAP CDS View based data extraction.
 A nice task would be to check if Pipeline for Sales Orders replications and enrichment that you have built in [Exercise 1.8 - Extend the Pipeline for joining Sales Order with Customer data for each change in Sales Orders and persist results in S3](../ex1#exercise-13---implement-a-pipeline-for-delta-transfer-of-enhanced-epm-sales-order-data-from-s4hana-to-an-s3-object-store) is really processing the delta records from EPM in S/4HANA.<br><br>